 Aloys Ferdinand Gangkofner Tossa Pendant Lamp

-Materials: Crystal vetro doublé hand blown white opal glass.
+Materials: Crystal vetro doublé hand blown white opal glass lampshade.
 Cross striped on the outside, white on the inside.
-Metal parts.
-Metal socket.
+Some metal parts.
+Metal E27 socket.

 Cord Length: 100 cm / 39.37’’